Hamatti/raycast-snacks-extension/README.md

 On my website, I have a dev recipe section called [snacks](https://hamatti.org/snacks).

-I wanted a way to easily create a Snack from template without having to remember where and how.
+I wanted a way to easily create a Snack from template without having to remember where and how, directly from [Raycast](https://www.raycast.com/).

+It's not really directly helpful for anyone but me but I'm hoping that sharing it open source can help someone learn how to build what they need.

 ## Usage